A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Illustrative Applications

 \paragraph{Extensible Sampling} An \emph{extensible} sampling algorithm adds one particle at a time such that the empirical distribution of the particles converges to the target.
 The simplest example of an extensible sampling algorithm is Monte Carlo; the benefit of an extensible algorithm is that one is able to continue running the algorithm until a desired level of accuracy has been achieved.
 However, to-date there does not appear to exist an extensible sampling algorithm suitable for targets defined as minimisers of \eqref{eq: objective}.
 For example, in \ac{mfld} one must specify a step size and a finite number of particles at the outset; due to this discretisation bias, the resulting approximation does not converge to $\target$, even in the ergodic limit.
 Our aim here is to illustrate an extensible algorithm based on \ac{kgd}, the simplest of which would be the greedy algorithm

 which adds one sample $x_n$ at a time to the existing samples $\{x_i\}_{i=1}^{n-1}$ in such a manner that the \ac{kgd} between the empirical measure and the target is minimised.
 Greedy algorithms can be realised using any (deterministic or randomised) numerical optimisation method applied to \eqref{eq: greedy}.
 Their potential has been demonstrated in the standard Bayesian setting, where \ac{kgd} coincides with \ac{ksd} \citep{chen2018stein,chen2019stein,teymur2021optimal,riabiz2022optimal}; our contribution unlocks this class of algorithms for variational targets.
 Samples produced using the greedy algorithm applied to \Cref{ex: LV} are shown in the second panel of \Cref{fig: different methods 2}.
-Compared to samples from \ac{mfld}, we can see a more structured approximation is produced, but that one needs to wait until enough points are selected for the high probability region to be appropriately covered.
+Compared to samples from \ac{mfld}, we can see wider spacing among the particles; we conjecture that this occurs because once a sub-optimal sample is selected (e.g. too far into the tail, due to imperfect numerical solution of \eqref{eq: greedy}) then future samples are required to `compensate' for the bias that was introduced (e.g. by being too far into the opposite tail).
+This interpretation is supported by inspection of how the samples are sequentially generated in \Cref{fig: different methods 2 evolution} of \Cref{app: detail pcuq}.